 The Sacrament of Baptism

-Imagine Church believes that the community we call the Church is made up of those who have received the sacrament of Christian baptism, therefore services of baptism are conducted during our public worship.
+Imagine Church believes that the community we call the Church is comprised of those who have received the sacrament of Christian baptism, therefore services of baptism are conducted during our public worship.
 By baptism we are incorporated into the body of Christ, and made one in Christ (1 Corinthians 12:13, Galatians 3:27-28).

 The Sacrament of Holy Communion